 Tours to San Gimignano from Florence

-The easiest way to do a day trip to San Gimignana from Florence is to do a tour.
+The easiest and most enjoyable way to do a day trip to San Gimignana is by joining a wine tour from Florence.
 Most tours involve multiple stops in the area (all worthwhile and interesting) and last half the day or full day.
-The San Gimignano, Siena, Chianti Guided Tour from Florence is excellent and good value.
+The Full–Day Countryside Tour with Lunch is excellent and good value.

 The Fastest Way to San Gimignano from Florence: Car

-It is possible to reach the town using public transportation, though there is no direct train; instead travelers will need to take either two buses or a train then a bus (both with a transfer in Poggibonsi).
+It’s possible to reach the town using public transportation, though there is no direct train; instead, travelers will need to take either two buses or a train then a bus (both with a transfer in Poggibonsi).
 Public transportation takes at least an hour and a half one-way, leaving less time for sightseeing.
 Renting a car in Florence is a great way to explore the surrounding countryside.
 To maximize your time spent exploring San Gimignano, plan on driving to San Gimignana directly.